AG-Philipsen/BaHaMAS/Manual_Pages/OptionsPool.md

 \--cgbs *number*
 :   Specify the conjugate gradient block-size and namely every how many iterations on the device the residuum is checked for convergence on the host (default: 50).

+# OPENQCD-FASTSUM OPTIONS

+\--processorsGrid
+:   Specify 4 integers which refer to how many processors have to be used to split the lattice in every direction (default: 1 1 1 1).
+    The first entry refer to the temporal lattice direction and the other three to the spatial ones.

 # This line is here just to avoid that any git hook remove trailing empty lines relevant for manuals